 Based on the 1st-day drive, we asked the locals about the roads, Tawang weather pattern and decided to start our day early.

 We crossed Dirang, a small town that is 42 km away from Bomdila is hidden and stands as a gateway to Tawang.
 Due to no time, we planned to visit the places while coming downhill.

 As the roads filled with potholes, riding through the same has become way tougher than I thought.
 The trail heads towards the most stunning awestruck place for the entire West kameng.

-The important geo fact as well as the gifting nature about Sela Pass, is the only lifeline for people that connects Tawang and rest of India.
-In simple terms, we can consider it as “the last village” of this country in eastern range.
+The important geo fact as well as the gifting nature about Sela Pass is the only lifeline for people that connects Tawang and rest of India.
+In simple terms, we can consider it as “the last village” of this country in the eastern range.

-Temperature seems to be dropping like anything from 2 to 4 degree during a day time as we are welcomed by snow across the tail end of Indian border.
+Temperature seems to be dropping like anything from 2 to 4 degrees during the day time as we are welcomed by snow across the tail end of the Indian border.

 One can stop and relax admiring the creation by gazing into the frozen Sela lake and the awesomeness of the surroundings.

 As the weather is completely unpredictable, it is highly recommended to carry the required suits and other essentials with us to avoid any medical issues.
 While in winter the climate is extremely high and we are not allowed that time.